Hyundai Ioniq 5 review: an excellent electric family car

 The retro-modern Hyundai Ioniq 5 is a supremely talented all-electric family car that’s hard to fault

-The Ioniq 5 family hatchback represents a real shift forward in Hyundai’s ability to chase down premium electric rivals, helping to persuade EV buyers who are motivated by stylish design, great on-board tech and practical range and charging speeds, to invest in the Korean brand.
+The Hyundai Ioniq 5 family hatchback represents a real shift forward in the brand’s ability to chase down premium electric rivals, helping to persuade EV buyers who are motivated by stylish design, great on-board tech and practical range and charging speeds.

-Bold concept car styling might not cater to everyone’s tastes, but there's no denying that the Ioniq 5 brings a sense of cool that sets it apart from the pack, while the manufacturer has added to its strong kerb appeal with competitive pricing, generous standard kit and advanced active safety systems.
-We named it our 2021 Car of the Year, so if you’re thinking of a new purchase and you have the means, then the Hyundai Ioniq 5 is one of the best cars you can buy.
+Bold concept car styling might not cater to everyone’s tastes, but there's no denying that the Ioniq 5 brings a sense of cool that sets it apart from the pack, while the manufacturer has added to its strong visual appeal with competitive pricing, generous standard kit and advanced active safety systems.
+We named it our Car of the Year when it first arrived in 2021, so if you’re thinking of a new purchase and you have the means, the Hyundai Ioniq 5 is one of the best cars you can buy.

 About the Hyundai Ioniq 5

-Over recent years, Hyundai, along with its subsidiary brand Kia, has been at the forefront of producing well-built, practical electrified family cars.
+Over recent years, Hyundai and its subsidiary brand Kia have been at the forefront of producing well-built, practical, electrified family cars.
 Mild, plug-in hybrid and all-electric tech is offered on many of its models.
-The all-electric Ioniq-badged range of cars, consisting of the Ioniq 5 and Ioniq 6, will soon be joined by the seven-seat Ioniq 7 and we assume plenty more besides.
+The all-electric Ioniq-badged range of cars, consisting of the Ioniq 5, Ioniq 5 N and Ioniq 6, will soon be joined by the seven-seat Ioniq 7, and we assume plenty more besides.

 Car group tests